gmarabout/millenium_falcon_challenge/README.md

 - `flask_app.py`: The main file for running the web app using Flask.
 This module also declares the HTTP endpoints.
 - `cli.py`: The main file for running the command line interface (CLI) using Click.
 - `config.py`: Contains configuration helpers for the project.
-- `millenium_falcon`
+- `millenium_falcon` : Contains the backend modules
-  - `domain`: Contains the domain classes and structures (mainly route and trip)
+  - `domain.py`: Contains the domain classes and structures (mainly route and trip)
-  - `loaders`: Contains data loaders (only route_loader)
+  - `route_loader.py`: Contains route loaders, relies on SQLAlchemy.
-  - `services`: Contains services, mainly `falcon_services.py` that implement the services for the Falcon
+  - `falcon_services.py`: Contains business logic for the Falcon-related services.
-  - `util`
   - `routing.py`: Contains the code for finding trip accross planets.
   - `scoring.py`: Contains the code to score trips (basically compute the odds of not being caughts by Bounty Hunters)
-- `tests`: Contains tests
+- `tests`: Contains tests (unit, acceptance).
 - `templates`: Contains Flask template.
 This app contains only one page and one template.
 - `data`: Contains some "Empire plans" you can use for testing.